 - Who you represent (i.e., self, another person, an organization).

 - Whether you intend to participate via videoconference or by telephone.

 - If you are participating by telephone, please provide the last three digits of the phone number you will be calling from.

 If you cannot request access to the videoconference before the meeting begins, please send the email as soon as you can.
 You will not be able to comment unless you request and receive the meeting link and passcode.

 - Do not watch the webcast if you are also accessing the meeting via videoconference.
 The webcast is time delayed and unmuted participants can cause audio feedback.

-- If you call in using a telephone instead of the computer audio, you will need to enter the access code and pin provided by the videoconference software so the meeting organizer can identify you when it is your time to speak.
+- If you call in using a telephone instead of using the computer audio, please enter the Participant ID when prompted so that the videoconference software can connect your audio correctly.
+If a Participant ID is not entered, the meeting organizer will only see a telephone number and may not be able to quickly identify you when it is your turn to speak.

 - Commenters may have up to three minutes to speak.